State Space Estimation for DPOR-based Model Checkers(Extended Version): Poly-Time Unbiased Estimation Algorithms

 We observe that each path $n_1 \ldots n_k$ of the tree from its root $n_1$ to a leaf $n_k$ is reached by the random walk with probability $p(n_1,\dots,n_k) = 1/(d_1d_2\ldots d_{k-1})$.
 Since the output of our algorithm for the path $n_1,\dots,n_k$ is exactly $1/p(n_1,\dots,n_k)$, it follows that the expected value of our output is simply the number of all possible paths $n_1,\dots,n_k$, which is exactly the number of leaves.

 To show that \textbf{Algorithm K} runs in poly-time, it suffices to show that the number of children of a node can be computed in poly-time.
-This is easy, since the number of children of each execution graph is exactly the number of available threads at an execution graph.
+This is possible, since the number of children of each execution graph is bounded by the number of available threads at an execution graph.
 Hence, \textbf{Algorithm K} is easy to implement in a random tester: it only requires that we intercept the scheduling events and pick one of the available threads at random.

-Therefore, even when $\mathcal{T}(P)$ is not a tree, we can run \textbf{Algorithm K} as follows: Sample a path along $\mathcal{T}(P)$ and return the product of the number of available choices at each step.
-Since this strategy ignores the DAG structure of $\mathcal{T}(P)$, it can substantially overcount the number of maximal execution graphs, and is not an unbiased estimator.
+Even when $\mathcal{T}(P)$ is not a tree, we can run \textbf{Algorithm K} as follows: Sample a path along $\mathcal{T}(P)$ and return the product of the number of available choices at each step.
+However, since this strategy ignores the DAG structure of $\mathcal{T}(P)$, it can substantially overcount the number of maximal execution graphs, and is not an unbiased estimator.